IN ASSOCIATION WITH CM ARTISTS

-During the 16/17 season, Mr. Tetzlaff travels to and performs on four continents.
-Highlights of his US season include re-engagements with the Chicago and New World Symphonies, the Los Angeles Philharmonic and the Met Opera Orchestra at Carnegie Hall, and recital tours with pianist Lars Vogt and violinist Pam Frank.
-Internationally, he works with orchestras in London, Frankfurt, Zurich, Amsterdam, Berlin and Sydney among others; appears with the Tetzlaff Quartet and in trio performances with cellist Tanja Tetzlaff and pianist Lars Vogt in London, Amsterdam, Paris, Berlin, Hamburg and Leipzig; tours Germany with the Deutsche Kammerphilharmonie as both soloist and leader; and is the featured soloist on an Asian tour with the Scottish Chamber Orchestra.
+During the 16/17 season, Mr. Tetzlaff traveled to and performed on four continents.
+Highlights of his U.S. season included re-engagements with the Chicago and New World Symphonies, the Los Angeles Philharmonic and the Met Opera Orchestra at Carnegie Hall, and recital tours with pianist Lars Vogt and violinist Pam Frank.
+Internationally, he worked with orchestras in London, Frankfurt, Zurich, Amsterdam, Berlin and Sydney among others; appeared with the Tetzlaff Quartet and in trio performances with cellist Tanja Tetzlaff and pianist Lars Vogt in London, Amsterdam, Paris, Berlin, Hamburg and Leipzig; toured Germany with the Deutsche Kammerphilharmonie as both soloist and leader; and was the featured soloist on an Asian tour with the Scottish Chamber Orchestra.

-Born in Hamburg in 1966, music occupied a central place in his family and his three siblings are all professional musicians.
 Mr. Tetzlaff began playing the violin and piano at age six, but pursued a regular academic education while continuing his musical studies.
-He did not begin intensive study of the violin until making his concert debut playing the Beethoven Violin Concerto at the age of 14 and attributes the establishment of his musical outlook to his teacher at the conservatory in Lübeck, Uwe-Martin Haiberg, for whom musical interpretation was the key to violin technique – not the other way around.
+He did not begin intensive study of the violin until making his concert debut playing the Beethoven Violin Concerto at the age of 14, and attributes the establishment of his musical outlook to his teacher at the conservatory in Lübeck, Uwe-Martin Haiberg, for whom musical interpretation was the key to violin technique – not the other way around.
 Mr. Tetzlaff came to the United States during the 1985-86 academic year to work with Walter Levine at the University of Cincinnati College-Conservatory of Music and also spent two summers at the Marlboro Music Festival in Vermont.

 Christian Tetzlaff currently performs on a violin modeled after a Guarneri del Gesu made by the German violin maker, Peter Greiner.